wshyang/csv-sanitizer/README.md

 ## Simplification and Replacement Rules

-- The program uses a function called `simplify_and_replace` to replace command strings with simplified strings and references according to specific rules, storing the original values and their counts in a separate dataframe.
+- The program uses a function called `simplify_and_replace` to replace command strings with simplified strings and references according to specific rules, storing the original values and their counts in a separate dataframe `OriginalReferencesDataframe`.
 The simplified string is the command string with the original strings replaced by the replacement strings, and both the original and replacement strings are returned in the same order as they appear in the command string.
-For example, if the original value is `"aBcD_1-2"` and its index in the references dataframe is 2, the reference value will be `ALPHANUM8_2`.
-For example, if the reference value is `PATH_1`, the Index column will have the value 1.
+For example, if the original value is `"aBcD_1-2"` and its index in `OriginalReferencesDataframe` is 2, the reference value will be `2`.
+For example, if the reference value is `1`, the Index column will have the value 1.
 This way, the references can be easily correlated with the original values and their counts.
 - Replace a double quote enclosed block of 8 characters consisting of both upper and lowercase alphanumeric characters, underscore and dash, with the string "ALPHANUM8".
 For example, `"aBcD_1-2"` is replaced with `ALPHANUM8`.
 - Replace strings that resemble UNIX paths under the default directories, either not enclosed in quotes, or enclosed in matching single or double quotes, with the string "PATH".
 For example, `'/usr/bin/python'` and `"/home/user/file.txt"` are replaced with `PATH` and `PATH`, respectively.
 However, if a PATH is at the start of the command string, it should not be replaced or referenced.
-For example, `/usr/bin/python /home/user/file.txt` is not replaced or referenced, but `/usr/bin/python /home/user/file.txt` is replaced with `/usr/bin/python PATH` and referenced as `PATH_5`.
+For example, `/usr/bin/python /home/user/file.txt` is not replaced or referenced, but `/usr/bin/python /home/user/file.txt` is replaced with `/usr/bin/python PATH` and referenced as `5`.
 - Replace numbers between 5 and 12 digits long that follow the word "echo" with the string "NUMERIC".
-For example, `echo 123456789` is replaced with `NUMERIC_0`.
+For example, `echo 123456789` is replaced with `echo NUMERIC`.
 - Replace valid hostnames with the string "HOSTNAME".
 A valid hostname follows the regex pattern defined in the global variable `hostname_pattern`.
 For example, `p2eavwaabc01.intraPRD.abc.com.sg` is replaced with `HOSTNAME_5`.

 ### How the References are Generated
-Reference values are generated using the index number of the original value in the references dataframe, and are stored as a comma-separated list in a new Reference column of the input dataframe.
-The references dataframe has an Index column that corresponds to the reference suffixes.
+Reference values are generated using the index number of the original value in `OriginalReferencesDataframe`, and are stored as a comma-separated list in a new Reference column of the input dataframe.
+The `OriginalReferencesDataframe` dataframe has an Index column that corresponds to the reference suffixes.

 ### Example Scenarios for PATH